Does When You Book Actually Matter?

 | Centre | Suburban or regional | Higher pass rates, easier routes, shorter waits |

-Smart timing won't guarantee a pass — but it removes unnecessary obstacles.
+Smart timing won't guarantee a pass, but it removes unnecessary obstacles.
 Combine it with solid preparation and practice on the actual test routes, and you give yourself the best possible shot.
+Make sure you also review our driving test checklist so nothing catches you off guard on the day, and brush up on head checks and mirror technique, which is the number one reason people fail across every state.